A Critical Look at "Dr." Robert Young's

 In 2001, Young was charged with another felony in Utah when a woman suffering from cancer claimed he analyzed her blood and told her to stop chemotherapy and take his "Super Greens" product instead.
 Young told the woman that he had cured people suffering from AIDS, the affidavit alleged.
 A month later he was arrested when an undercover agent went to him for a consultation.
 Young allegedly analyzed her blood and prescribed a liquid diet.
 A judge ordered Young to stop drawing blood or risk being denied bail.
 The San Diego Tribune reported that the charges were dropped because the prosecutor didn't think there were enough angry victims to get a conviction.
 The article also reported that in 2003, Young moved to California because he thought the legal climate there was more tolerant for "dietary researchers" such as himself .

-In January 2014, Young and two associates were arrested and charged with multiple counts of grand theft conspiring to practice medicine without a license.
+In January 2014, Young and two associates were arrested and charged with multiple counts of grand theft and conspiring to practice medicine without a license.
 The San Diego District Attorney's press release stated that Young accepted patients, including some who were terminally ill, and temporarily housed them in ar his pH Miracle ranch .
-The charges alleged Young and his associates broke the law when they went beyond advocating dietary changes and administered intravenous treatments to patients, some of whom were terminally ill.
+The charges alleged that Young and his associates broke the law when they went beyond advocating dietary changes and administered intravenous treatments to patients, some of whom were terminally ill.
 In February 2016, following a 2-month trial, he was convicted of two counts of practicing medicine without a license.
 During the trial, Deputy District Attorney Gina Darvas portrayed Young as a charlatan who preyed on the sick and vulnerable—including dying cancer patients—and duped them with bogus science .
 A few weeks after the trial ended, Darvas announced that Young would be re-tried on the charges for which the jurywas unable to reach a verdict .

 Young and his wife claim that health depends primarily on proper balance between an alkaline and acid cellular environment that can be optimized by dietary modification and taking supplements.
 (The degree of acidity or alkalinity of body fluids is expressed as "pH.")
 But Benjamin Abelow, M.D., who authored the highly respected textbook, Understanding Acid-Base, has concluded that their understanding of biochemistry is deficient.
 After reading their 2000 book, Sick and Tired?: Reclaim Your Inner Terrain, he wrote: